-One way to read Section 101 is that any new, improved, or repurposed "process, machine, manufacture, or composition of matter," is eligible for a patent, and anything that is not within one of these four categories is not.8 While the Supreme Court ultimately chose a different
+One way to read Section 101 is that any new, improved, or repurposed "process, machine, manufacture, or composition of matter," is eligible for a patent, and anything that is not within one of these four categories is not.8 While the Supreme Court ultimately chose a differ-

-- 4. UNITED STATES PATENT AND TRADE-MARK OFFICE, MANUAL OF PATENT EX-AMINATION PROCEDURE (2020) [hereinafter MPEP].
+- 4. U.S. PATENT & TRADEMARK OFFICE, MANUAL OF PATENT EXAMINATION PRO-CEDURE (2020) [hereinafter MPEP].
 Fair warning: the courts have not always agreed with the USPTO's interpretations. - 5.
 "No economist, on the basis of present knowledge, could possibly state with certainty that the patent system, as it now operates, confers a net benefit or a net loss upon society.
 If we did not have a patent system, it would be irresponsible, on the basis of our present knowledge of its economic consequences, to recommend instituting one.
 But since we have had a patent system for a long time, it would be irresponsible, on the basis of our current knowledge, to recommend abolishing it."
-FRITZ MACHLUP, AN ECONOMIC REVIEW OF THE PATENT System (1958).
+FRITZ MACHLUP, An Economic Review of the Patent System (1958).

-- 7. Diamond v.
-Chakrabarty, 443 U.S. 303 (1980). - For a valiant attempt along these lines, see In re Nuijten, 500 F.3d 1346 (Fed.
+- Diamond v.
+Chakrabarty, 447 U.S. 303, 309 (1980). - For a valiant attempt along these lines, see In re Nuijten, 500 F.3d 1346 (Fed.
 Cir.
 2007) (patentability of a "signal").

-path, the four categories are still a useful taxonomy for drawing distinctions within the class of things that are patentable.
+ent path, the four categories are still a useful taxonomy for drawing distinctions within the class of things that are patentable.
 They give a good sense of the range of technologies eligible for patents.
 The MPEP's summary is clear, even if its language is a little archaic: